Paradies tree

 Dare to be DifferentAhimè

-Bologna’s fiercely traditional gastronomic pedigree is definitely an incredible blessing but can also be a curse, the latter because almost nobody has the palle (that’s balls in Italian) to do anything different.
-“Hold our birre!” says chef/co-owner Lorenzo Vecchia, winemaker and organic farmer Frederico Orsi and the whole team at Ahimè.From the ultra-modern décor to oft-changing, farm-to-table small plates that challenge convention (the spaghetti with Japanese mustard greens pesto is a revelation) to eccentric natural wines, Ahimè (“Alas” in Italian) isn’t afraid to buck tradition.
-Vecchia, who has worked with Michelin-starred chefs Carlo Cracco, Antonia Klugmann and Martín Berasategui, is from Milan, so he can get away with it.
-And there’s nothing else like in Emilia-Romagna.
+Bologna’s fiercely traditional gastronomic pedigree is definitely an incredible blessing, but can also be a curse—the latter because almost nobody has the palle (that’s “balls” in Italian) to do anything different.
+“Hold our birre!” says chef/co-owner Lorenzo Vecchia, winemaker and organic farmer Frederico Orsi, and the whole team at Ahimè.
+From the ultra-modern décor to oft-changing, farm-to-table small plates that challenge convention (the spaghetti with Japanese mustard greens pesto is a revelation) to eccentric natural wines, Ahimè (“Alas” in Italian) isn’t afraid to buck tradition.
+Vecchia, who has worked with Michelin-starred chefs Carlo Cracco, Antonia Klugmann, and Martín Berasategui, is from Milan, so he can get away with it.
+And there’s nothing else like it in Emilia-Romagna.

-Ahimè | Photo by Kevin Raub
+Ahimè.
+Photo by Kevin Raub

 Romantic OutingLa Bottega di Franco

 One of the few Bologna restaurants that require reservations a few months out, La Bottega di Franco sits on the city’s outskirts in a converted home chock-full of conversation-starting bric-a-brac and candlelit tables across various rooms and settings.
-The seasonal menu dabbles in tradition for a dish or two (tagliatelle with ragù, tortellini in broth), then breaks things wide open: Pumpkin-stuffed tortelli with bottle butter and poppyseeds, gnocchi with glazed BBQ brisket and so on.
+The seasonal menu dabbles in tradition for a dish or two (tagliatelle with ragù, tortellini in broth), then breaks things wide open: Pumpkin-stuffed tortelli with bottle butter and poppyseeds, gnocchi with glazed BBQ brisket, and so on.
 The food excels with creativity (a rarity), but it’s beyond special for ambiance and atmosphere.

-La Bottega di Franco | Photo by Kevin Raub
+La Bottega di Franco.
+Photo by Kevin Raub

 Freshest Pasta: Pasta Fresca Naldi

-Il Punto | Photo by Kevin Raub
+Il Punto.
+Photo by Kevin Raub

 Best for Craft BeerIl Punto

 Of the traditional winemaking countries of Europe, Italy has slowly become one of the most interesting for craft beer as well.
-Il Punto dedicates most of their eight taps to Italian birra artigianale.
+Il Punto dedicates most of its eight taps to Italian birra artigianale.
 You’ll often find sours and barrel-aged ale from the city’s best and most interesting brewery, Ca’ del Brado, as well as the latest juice from some of the best breweries Italy-wide (Crak from Padova, Lazio’s Eastside, Alder from Lombardy), which go down best on their sidewalk seating if the weather cooperates.

 Best for People WatchingCasa Minghetti

 While Casa Minghetti is undoubtedly one of Bologna’s best restobars, that’s actually not as notable as its privileged position on the piazza of the same name.
-These are the coveted tables of Bologna’s voyeuristic hip, a see-and-be-seen cavalcade catering to coffee enthusiasts, aperitivo aficionados and cocktail connoisseurs.
+These are the coveted tables of Bologna’s voyeuristic hip, a see-and-be-seen cavalcade catering to coffee enthusiasts, aperitivo aficionados, and cocktail connoisseurs.
 Rubbernecking aside, it’s a very charming spot to let Italy’s gioia di vivere wash over you.

 Oldest Wine BarOsteria del Sole